gsmainclusivetechlab/mmapi-java-sdk/README.md

 </tbody>
 </table>

 ## Testing

 The `test` package contains the test cases.
-These are logically divided in unit and integration tests.
-Integration tests require an active `consumer key`, `consumer secret` and `api key`.
+These are logically divided into unit and integration tests.

-For integration tests:

--   Copy the config.properties.sample file to config.properties and enter your credentials in the appropriate fields.

-### Execute unit tests only
+### Unit tests

+Those tests are located in `src/test/java/com/mobilemoney/unit` and are responsible for ensuring each class is behaving as expected, without considering the rest of the system.
+Unit tests heavily leverage `mocking` and are an essential part of our testing harness.

+To run unit tests,

 ```java
 mvn test -Dtest=com.mobilemoney.unit.**
 ```

-### Execute integration tests only
+### Integration tests

+Those tests are located in `src/test/java/com/mobilemoney/integration` and are responsible for ensuring a proper communication with server/simulator.
+With the integration tests, we ensure all communications between the SDK and the server/simulator are behaving accordingly.

+For integration test:

+-   You will need a valid `consumer key`, `consumer secret` and `api key`.
+-   Copy the config.properties.sample file to config.properties and enter your credentials in the appropriate fields.

+To run the integration tests,

 ```java
 mvn test -Dtest=com.mobilemoney.integration.**